mnpqraven/TLT/White_Spirit_Ultra_Red/White_Spirit_Ultra_Red.md

 how long + person + can exist + and + this + karma + (from) above
 ```
 ```
+For how long can man(I) still live, with this karma from above?
 ```

 White Spirit, Ultra Red